 - 1. Implement a selective licensing scheme for private rented homes in the areas in which we have evidenced the need for the scheme - 2.
 Undertake the necessary steps to deliver a new scheme of additional licensing for when the existing scheme expires - 3.
 Use advice, regulation, enforcement and licensing to improve private rented sector homes, protect and enhance the lives of tenants and improve neighbourhoods - 4.
 Work with our accreditation provider partners in order to achieve a spectrum of intervention in which accredited landlords receive the lightest touch - 5.
-Explore ways of better supporting landlords and tenants with priorities of seeking compliance with legislation, safe homes, signposting tenants for broader support and preventing evictions and consequent homelessness

-- 6. Tackle rogue landlords improving housing, safeguarding, preventing exploitation, housing related crime and ASB as well as homelessness - 7.
+Explore ways of better supporting landlords and tenants with priorities of seeking compliance with legislation, safe homes, signposting tenants for broader support and preventing evictions and consequent homelessness - 6.
+Tackle rogue landlords improving housing, safeguarding, preventing exploitation, housing related crime and ASB as well as homelessness - 7.
 Have a robust plan in place to ensure the Council's housing stock continues to be well managed and maintained with resources fully identified, by refreshing and implementing the HRA business plan and associated asset management plan - 8.
-Ensure housing associations maintain quality standards in the management and maintenance of their homes via the implementation of the Nottingham Standard for social housing and regular engagement between the Council and housing associations - 9.
-Use a range of interventions in order to bring long term empty homes back into use - Continue to improve the energy performance of the City Council's housing stock in partnership with NCH, using innovative methods and maximising available funding streams - 11.
+Ensure housing associations maintain quality standards in the management and maintenance of their homes via the implementation of the Nottingham Standard for social housing and regular engagement between the Council and housing associations

+- 9. Use a range of interventions in order to bring long term empty homes back into use - Continue to improve the energy performance of the City Council's housing stock in partnership with NCH, using innovative methods and maximising available funding streams - 11.
 Develop a comprehensive fuel poverty strategy which identifies and targets hot spots of fuel poverty with advice and support about available schemes and ways of reducing heating bills, and supports behaviour change - 12.
 Run a publicity campaign in partnership with landlords to raise awareness of the changes in EPC rules, and assist the PRS to meet its obligations with practical support - 13.
-Offer equity loans to vulnerable owner occupiers to eliminate HHSRS category one hazards having reviewed the current delivery mechanism and partnerships.

-Theme Three: The challenge of homelessness prevention and providing specialist and supported housing personalised way which promotes independence and community based living.
+Offer equity loans to vulnerable owner occupiers to eliminate HHSRS category one hazards personalised way which promotes independence and community based living.
 We believe that providing housing that appropriately responds to individual support needs is critical if we are to effectively meet the housing needs of all of our citizens.